OderoOluoch/BigBeatsFour/README.md

 # BigBeats

-An Android App that plays music using the MixCloud API.
+An Android App that plays music using the Apple Itunes API.